 Asset class Target allocation Long-term expected real rate of return

-Fixed income 30.00 % (0.80)%
+Fixed income 30.00 % 0.20 %

-Domestic large cap equities 46.30 9.30
+Domestic large cap equities 46.30 9.40

-Domestic small cap equities 1.20 13.30
+Domestic small cap equities 1.20 13.40

-International developed market equities 11.50 9.30
+International developed market equities 12.30 9.40

-International emerging market equities 6.00 11.30
+International emerging market equities 5.20 11.40

-Alternatives 5.00 10.60
+Alternatives 5.00 10.50

 Total 100.00 %

-Target Allocation & Estimated Rates of Return by Asset Class
+Target Allocation & Estimated Rates of Return by

-Discount rate: The discount rate used to measure the total pension liability was 7.25%.
+Discount rate: The discount rate used to measure the total pension liability was 6.90%.
 The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate and that employer and nonemployer contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

-Sensitivity of the net pension liability to changes in the discount rate: The following presents the net pension liability of the employers and nonemployer, calculated using the discount rate of 7.25%, as well as what the net pension liability would be if it were calculated using a discount rate that is 1-percentage-point lower (6.25%) or 1-percentage-point higher (8.25%) than the current rate:
+Sensitivity of the net pension liability to changes in the discount rate: The following presents the net pension liability of the employers and nonemployer, calculated using the discount rate of 6.90%, as well as what the net pension liability would be if it were calculated using a discount rate that is 1-percentage-point lower (5.90%) or 1-percentage-point higher (7.90%) than the current rate:

+Employers' and Nonemployer's Net Pension Liability

-Employers' and Non (dollars in thousands) employer Net Pensic on Liability 1% Decrease Current discount rate 1% Increase (6.25%) (7.25%) (8.25%) \$23,824,290 \$8,844,333 \$(3,430,708)
+(dollars in thousands)

+1% Current 1% Decrease discount rate Increase

+(5.90%) (6.90%) (7.90%)

+\$48,989,393 \$32,471,933 \$18,983,242